meshtastic/meshtastic/docs/settings/telemetry-module.md

 <!--- TODO add link to hardware setup to admonition--->

 :::note
-This module requires attaching a peripheral accessory to your device.
+The environment metrics feature of this module requires attaching a peripheral accessory to your device.
 It will not work without one.
 :::

 ## Overview